- Outstanding performance

 Its price is similarly rich.
 The 2019 M5 starts north of $100,000 and doesn’t stop for coffee toward $120,000.

-We give the 2019 M5 points above average for exceptional features, customization possibilities, and its infotainment screen.
+We give the 2019 M5 points above average for exceptional features, good warranty, customization possibilities, and its infotainment screen.
 A technicality keeps it from losing one for its smartphone compatibility.
 It gets an 8 for features.
 (Read more about how we rate cars.)

 This year, the super sedan is available in two flavors: M5 and M5 Competition.
 The “base” car—if there’s a base six-figure car—starts at more than $103,000 and the M5 Competition clocks in at over $110,000.
 Both are similarly equipped: leather upholstery, 20-way adjustable heated front seats, heated steering wheel, 10.2-inch touchscreen with one year of Apple CarPlay compatibility, Bluetooth connectivity, two USB power ports, wireless smartphone charger, a 12.3-inch digital instrument cluster, Harman Kardon audio system, and a suite of active safety features that we cover above.
 M5 versions are equipped with 19-inch wheels as standard, M5 Competition models get 20-inchers.